jimboy3100/jimboy3100.github.io/ogario/protocols/Legendworld.md

 ## Opcode 200 (0xC8) — MapEvent Packet

-Custom opcode sent by the LegendWorld server at each phase transition.
+Custom opcode sent by the Expanding Land server at each phase transition.

 ### Binary Format